software-students-spring2025/4-containers-buythedip/README.md

 docker-compose up --build           # run the docker containers
 ```

+Finally, copy the provided `env.example` file to `.env` in the project root, then register with the Merriam-Webster API and replace the `MW_API_KEY` with your actual key (or check the buythedip team channel on Discord for it).
+This ensures your secrets remain local and are not stored in version control.

 ### 3. Run Tests
 Ensure everything works - make sure you are in the correct directories before running these commands:
 ```